 Priority 2: Site Taxonomy

-The most common issues with internal links after the technical issues deal with the hierarchy of the links and determining which links point where.
+Other than technical issues, the most common problems with internal links deal with the hierarchy of the links and determining which links point where.

 You can think of your links and your site taxonomy as a tree branching out.